joycexjiang/light-sound-memory-game/README.md

 The following **additional** features are implemented:

--  [x] Added functionality to the game by creating a phone number version, using a CSS design by Sarah L. Fossheim
+-  [x] Added functionality to the game by creating a phone number version, using a CSS glassmorphism design and experimenting with box shadows.
--  [x] Used Javascript to create typing effect, and to showcase the secret pattern after the game is over
+-  [x] Used Javascript to create typing effect, and to showcase the secret pattern after the game is over.
--  [x] Two column sections of the web page for a more cleaner look
+-  [x] Created a modal popup box for instructions that is interactive in opening and closing the popup.
+-  [x] Customized start/stop button.

 ## Video Walkthrough (GIF)